OpenCritic: History

 OpenCritic was developed to avoid some of the controversies that Metacritic has gained in the video game industry.
 A game's Metacritic score has become strongly attached to the financial performance of a game and subsequent efforts of the development studio and publisher, such as affecting post-release studio bonuses.
 However, Metacritic provides limited details of how it calculates its review scores, and uses weighted averaging that favors some publications over others, leading many to criticize the heavy weight that the industry puts on the site.

 The concept of OpenCritic was developed by a team led by Matthew Enthoven of Riot Games.
 The site was designed to make the nature of review aggregation clear, opting for a simple arithmetic mean, in contrast to the hidden weights used by Metacritic.
 The site also highlights review authors' names and allows users to customize what reviews took priority.

 The site began development in 2014, and formally launched on September 30, 2015, with reviews from 75 publications.
 The site generally only supports video game reviews from its launch date forward and there are no plans to fully populate older games.
 Developers can submit games for inclusion on the site as long as certain qualifications are met; further, other review sources can also request addition to the site by meeting certain qualifications.
 In addition to pages for game reviews, OpenCritic has pages for individual publications and reviewers.
 The site initially launched ad free, using Patreon to start, but since incorporated an ad-revenue supported model in addition to Patreon.

 In October 2017, OpenCritic announced that monetization information would be added to game pages, citing the prevalence of loot boxes in modern releases.
 They also mentioned they would be testing out different types of flags to apply to game review pages, including clarifying whether a game has a loot box system that randomizes the progress in a game rather than it being experience-driven and whether a game's randomly generated loot boxes contain more than "cosmetic" rewards.
 The feature launched in February 2019.

 The Epic Games Store incorporated OpenCritic's aggregation and summary onto game product store pages in January 2020.
 The GOG store front added OpenCritic statistics alongside critic reviews in December 2022.

 On July 31, 2024, it was announced that media company Valnet had acquired OpenCritic.
+In January 2025, Rutledge Daugette, who previously worked for OpenCritic, announced new aggregator CriticDB.